Children and Stress Management Is an Increasing Concern

 When this happens, boys become more aggressive and girls become more withdrawn.
 Sound familiar?
 Think about the afternoons in our classrooms.
 Some guy starts tapping his pencil, and what do we just naturally do?
 Ask him to stop, right?
 How dare he be a distraction?

-What I learned from Dr. Mengert is that this is the body's way of building serotonin back up!
+This is the body's way of building serotonin back up!
 So the boy is really trying to do his teacher a favor by getting some serotonin into his brain!

 Getting kids out of their seats to do